eximiaco-labs/omniscope/doc/architectural-decision-records/adr-009-ui-component-library.md

 - Custom UI components are created in the `components/ui` and `components/catalyst` directories.
 - Tailwind CSS is used for styling throughout the application.
 - Framer Motion is used for implementing animations where needed.

+## Update
+This decision has been superseded by a newer ADR describing the adoption of Catalyst as the main framework for interface development.